What is radiant floor heating?

-HeatPly should be installed over subfloor or concrete only.
+HeatPly should be installed above subfloor or concrete only.
 Do not use HeatPly panels over existing vinyl flooring with heavy cushioning or thick foam backing.

 Our manual contains important instructions that must be followed during installation.
 Before installing HeatPly panels read through, understand, and follow all cautionary markings and instructions in our manual.

 Can I control the climates in each room separately?

 Radiant Floor Heating Systems can be installed with as many or few separate heat zones as you wish.
 The general recommendation is to establish separate heat zones for each room in the house or building, each controlled with a separate controllable thermostat with in a giving zone.
 This is an easy to do and common practice for radiant heating contractors.
 Setting up a heating system with individual zones allows for only heating the parts of the home or building that is being used or occupied making radiant floor heating systems energy efficient and cost effective as compared to traditional heating systems.

 How quickly will a Radiant Heating system heat up?